 In the mrevictionlaw YouTube channel video “Service of 3 Day Notice,” Mr. Silverstein states verbatim: “This is the form that’s on my website that you can easily download.”
 The instruction operates as a free promotion of the same forms catalog that distributes the Move-Out Clearance Report.
 Verbatim quote preserved at Procedure In His Own Words · Section A.

-The article “Why Wait 3 Weeks for a Trial,” hosted at /forms/basic/Summary-Judgment, recites Mr. Silverstein’s authorship for Apartment Journal and Apartment News.
-The article’s bio self-discloses: “Mr. Silverstein has given lectures to fellow attorneys on landlord-tenant law.”
+The article “Why Wait 3 Weeks for a Trial,” hosted on the firm’s own website at /forms/basic/Summary-Judgment, recites Mr. Silverstein’s authorship for Apartment Journal and Apartment News — trade publications addressed to apartment owners and property managers.
+The bio at the article’s end self-discloses: “Mr. Silverstein has given lectures to fellow attorneys on landlord-tenant law.”
 The two channels — trade-press authorship and attorney lecturing — route the firm’s practice templates outward through professional networks the firm does not directly supervise.

 The four properties together establish that the template is, by deliberate design of the distribution architecture, a broadcast artifact.
 The firm publishes; the public downloads; the downstream applies.
 The propagation footprint is the unmeasured quantity.